Alvah H. Chapman Jr. Outstanding Dissertation Award

 Mr. Chapman passed away on December 25, 2008.

-- About FIU's Center for Leadership
+- About the Center for Leadership at FIU

 Ethical and effective leadership is defined by the quality of the choices leaders make for themselves, their organizations and the communities they serve.
-The Center for Leadership at Florida International University understands that for leaders to position themselves to make better decisions more often, the process of leadership development should be continuous and intentional.
+The Center for Leadership at FIU understands that for leaders to position themselves to make better decisions more often, the process of leadership development should be continuous and intentional.
 Over time, what also should develop is a personal leadership philosophy, a deeper understanding of self and a repertoire of competencies consistent with effective leadership outcomes.

 Effective leadership is evidenced and defined by behavior and action – it’s not about “being” a leader, but “doing leadership well.”
 The Center’s model for leadership development, then, focuses on two epicenters: self-insight and developable skills.